Hot Banana Games

 More Playtesting

-Due to significant changes made to the prototype, playtesting the game again was essential.
-Unfortunately, this was when the pandemic hit.
-We continued playtesting within the team as much as we could.
-We also quickly adapted to move playtesting online using Tabletop Simulator through Steam.
-This method actually allowed us to reach a wider audience in terms of race and ethnicity, gender, and age, helping us to further refine the game throughout the process.
+Due to significant prototype changes, playtesting the game again was essential.
+Despite the pandemic, we continued playtesting within the team and quickly adapted by shifting to online playtesting using Tabletop Simulator through Steam.
+This method allowed us to reach a diverse audience and refine the game further.

 Playing Steam Up online with Tabletop Simulator

-Playtesting online with Tabletop Stimulator allowed us to reach a wider audience.
+Online playtesting with Tabletop Simulator allowed us to reach a wider audience.

 Crowdfunding